Frequently Asked Questions

 Is there a Public Liability / Professional Indemnity policy excess?

-Excess is $1000 for property damage and $500 for personal injury for claims made by BNSW Members, registered BNSW event volunteers and officials.
+Excess is $1000 for property damage and personal injury for claims made by BNSW Members, registered BNSW event volunteers and officials.

 Are non-Australian residents covered?